UoB-CSA/intro-to-go-lab-1/README.md

 Time to test what you've learnt!

 Open `gol.go`.
-This is a skeleton for a program that can run a game of life simulation.
-It contains everything you need to implement a serial game of life, it is missing a complete `round(current [][]byte, size Size) [][]byte` function.
-The purpose of this function is to complete one round of game of life.
-It has two arguments: `current` this is the current state of the grid; `size` this is a struct with two properties `height` and `width` of `current` and `next`.
-It should return a 2D-slice containing the new grid.

-TODO: Skeleton, is a serial GoL, reads in PGM and calls round function number of times needed to make the image change to wink face.
-Use SDL but set that up so it just happens each round?
-At the end output the file to a pgm.
+This is a skeleton for a program that can run a serial game of life simulation.

 ### What is Game of Life?